Oxsomi/core3/docs/OxC3_tool.md

 `OxC3 encrypt undo -f <file> -k <key in hex>`

 Generates an encrypted oiDL file with 1 entry.
+Works on files and folders.

 ## TODO: Compress